kristianmandrup/world-flags/README.md

 end
 ```

-If you include the `WorldFlags::Locale` module, you can simply do:
+If you include the `WorldFlags::Helper::Locale` module, you can simply do:

 ```ruby
 before_filter :set_locale